Everyone you meet has the potential to help you discover information, resources and connections to your first – or next – opportunity!

 - What characterizes a typical entry-level position in the field?

-- What is the outlook for the future of the field in terms of new and expanding employment opportunities?
+- What is the outlook for the field in terms of new and expanding employment opportunities?

-- What are some of the strategic goals of the organization (i.e. business expansion, new products or services, facility development)
+- What are some of the strategic goals of the organization (e.g. business expansion, new products or services, facility development)

 - What is the philosophy of the organization?